newaetech/chipwhisperer/doc/sphinx/background.rst

  * `ZTEX EZ-USB SDK <http://www.ztex.de/downloads/#firmware_kit>`__
  * `libusb-1.0 <http://www.libusb.org/wiki/libusb-1.0>`__
  * `WinAVR <http://winavr.sourceforge.net/>`__

 Some projects may be missing from the above list - please let us know, any omission is a mistake!

+*ChipWhisperer* is a Trademark of NewAE Technology Inc., registered in the U.S.
-*ChipWhisperer* and *Listen to Your Inner Hardware* are Trademarks of NewAE Technology Inc.
+*Listen to Your Inner Hardware* is a Trademarks of NewAE Technology Inc.